precious-uwhubetine-web/.github/profile/README.md

 ## Code Blocks

 ### HTML
-- Global/Component: Visible on multiple pages
+- Global code blocks / Component code: Visible on multiple pages
-- Page
+- Page code

 ### CSS
-- Global: Used on multiple pages and/or in multiple components
+- Global classes: Used on multiple pages and/or in multiple components
-- Page: Per page styling
+- Page classes: Per page styling
-- Component: Per component styling
+- Component classes: Per component styling

 ### JS
-- Global: Used on multiple pages and/or in multiple components
+- Global functions: Used on multiple pages and/or by multiple components
-- Page: Used on a single page
+- Page functions: Used on a single page
-- Component
+- Component functions: Used by a single component

-## CSS Class Categories
+## CSS Global Classes Categories

 - Background
   - Background Color